 \subsection{Numerical Quadrature Schemes}

-The choice of an appropriate quadrature scheme to approximate the integral term in Eq.~(\ref{eq1}) is a relevant issue, in particular for multidimensional problems.
-Traditionally the quadratures were required to preserve the reflective and rotational symmetry properties and, in this context, the classical Level Symmetric ($LQ_{N}$) quadrature scheme \citep{lewis1984} is widely used for dealing with multidimensional discrete ordinates problems (see Fig~(\ref{levelset})).
-It is well known, however, that such scheme is limited to order $N \le 20$.
-The number of directions per octant is given by $M=N(N+2)/8$.
+{ \quad } The choice of an appropriate quadrature scheme to approximate the integral term in Eq.~(\ref{eq1}) is a relevant issue, in particular for multidimensional problems.
+Traditionally, the quadratures were required to preserve the reflective and rotational symmetry properties and, in this context, the classical Level Symmetric ($LQ_{N}$) quadrature scheme \cite{lewis1984} is widely used for dealing with multidimensional discrete ordinates problems (see Fig.~\ref{levelset}).
+It is well known, however, that such a scheme is limited to order $N \le 20$.
+The number of directions per octant is given by

-In our studies, we have additionally considered Legendre-Chebyshev triangular ($P_N T_N S_N$) and quadrangular ($P_N T_N$) schemes \citep{pleg-cheb,cacuci} and Quadruple Range ($QR$) schemes \citep{abu1}, which enable generate numerical results for much higher quadrature orders, even if some (rotational) symmetry properties are relaxed.
+In our studies, we have additionally considered triangular ($P_N T_N S_N$) and quadrangular ($P_N T_N$) Legendre-Chebyshev schemes \cite{pleg-cheb,cacuci} and Quadruple Range ($QR$) schemes \cite{abu1}, which enable the generation of numerical results for much higher quadrature orders, even if some (rotational) symmetry properties are relaxed.

-The Legendre-Chebyshev quadrature schemes utilize a one-dimensional Gaussian quadrature to treat the polar variable $\theta$ and an equally weighted Chebyshev quadrature for the azimuthal variable $\phi$ \citep{pleg-cheb, cacuci}.
+The Legendre-Chebyshev quadrature schemes use a one-dimensional Gaussian quad\-ra\-ture to treat the polar variable $\theta$ and Chebyshev quadrature for the azimuthal variable $\phi$ \cite{pleg-cheb, cacuci}.
 Thus, in a three-dimensional geometry, the ordinates $\xi=\cos\theta$ are given by the roots of the Legendre polynomials ($P_N$).
 The azimuthal angular variable in each level is defined by the roots of the Chebyshev polynomials ($T_N$) of the first kind.
-The Legendre-Chebyshev quadrangular scheme ($P_NT_N$) \citep{cacuci} defines $M=(N^{2}/4)$ discrete directions per octant, where for each level $\xi_i$ the corresponding directions have the same weight (Fig.~(\ref{pntn}).
+The Legendre-Chebyshev quadrangular scheme ($P_NT_N$) \cite{cacuci} defines $M=(N^{2}/4)$ discrete directions per octant, where for each level $\xi_i$ the corresponding directions have the same weight (Fig.~\ref{pntn}).
 For the two-dimensional case, one coordinate is disregarded.
 Still, the corresponding quadrature weights are given in terms of $w_i$, the weights of the Gauss-Legendre quadrature.

-For the Legendre-Chebyshev Triangular scheme ( $P_NT_NS_N$) \citep{pleg-cheb}, on the other hand, the $M=N(N+2)/8$ discrete directions per octant follow a pattern analogous to the Level Symmetric quadrature scheme.
+For the Legendre-Chebyshev Triangular scheme ($P_NT_NS_N$) \cite{pleg-cheb}, on the other hand, the $M=N(N+2)/8$ discrete directions per octant follow a pattern analogous to the Level Symmetric quadrature scheme.
 The set of azimuthal angles for each level $\xi_i$ is defined as

 such that, with weights

 where $i=1,\dots,N/2$ and $j=1,\dots,N-2i+2$.